 The Investment Partnership uses derivative instruments as part of its overall strategy to manage its exposure to market risks primarily associated with fluctuations in foreign currency and interest rates.
 In accordance with SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, as amended and interpreted, the Investment Partnership records all derivative instruments at fair value, as either assets or liabilities.
 The Investment Partnership does not designate its derivative instruments in hedge accounting relationships under SFAS No. 133.
 The fluctuation in the fair value of these derivative instruments offset the impact of changes in the vale of the underlying risk that they are intended to economically hedge.
-Changes in the fair value of derivative instruments are included in net unrealized gain or loss from investments and foreign currency transactions in the consolidated statements of operations.
+Changes in the fair value of derivative instruments and foreign currency transactions in the consolidated statements of operations.